 From wall decals to pillow covers, motivational sayings are popular with tweens at the moment.
-Pottery Barn teen has a variety of inspirational quotes in cheery pillow cover prints or even surfboard sayings.
 Etsy is full of inexpensive framed quotes.
-And, as we are a traveling family, I particularly also like the travel-inspired wall decals, including a scratch-off map!
+As we are a traveling family, I particularly like the travel-inspired wall decals, including a scratch-off map!

-Or let her create your own sayings with a letter box or letter board.
-My daughter loves her letter box and we’ve gifted them to several of her friends.
-Both come in various different sizes.
-We particularly love the mini keychain letter box.
+Or let her create your own sayings with a letterbox or letter board.
+My daughter loves her letterbox, and we’ve gifted them to several of her friends.
+Both come in different sizes.
+We particularly love the mini keychain letterbox.

 Gifts for the Creator

 If the tween in your life is constantly making things, consider these fabulous gifts.
 At the top of my tween’s holiday list this year is a sewing machine.
 Or, a 3D pen lets you doodle and create off of the page.

 She’s also mixing up smoothies like crazy.
 We’re keen to try this Zoku smoothie maker that freezes fruit instantly into a smoothie.
 There’s no blender involved.

 While you could buy individual washi tape rolls to, inspire her to create with a washi tape book full of over 100 craft ideas or how about some slime?